 - Show students the chicken wings.
 Ask: What different parts do you see?
 (Hard parts — bones; places where bones connect — joints; stringy material — ligaments.)

 - Give each group one chicken wing and copies of the activity page.

 - Have children record the similarities and differences between their own arms and the wing, including size, number of bones and joints (we have 32 bones and 20 joints from shoulder to hand; wings have 10 bones and 6 joints, including tiny bones at tip), movement, skin, etc.

-Have children “make a muscle,” place hand on the muscle, and bend their forearms up and down.
-Ask: What do you feel? (muscle movement) One what other parts of your body can you “make a muscle”?
+Have children make a muscle by flexing one arm.
+Then have them place their free hand on the muscle and bend their forearms up and down.
+Ask: What do you feel? (muscle movement) What other parts of your body can you flex to make a muscle more visible?